Drum Corps Europe: Reorganization

 Following the 2017 European Championships, DCE executives announced the immediate suspension of operations.
 Reasons given were dwindling personnel, and the fiscal pressure of hosting an international event.
 In December, a new association was established, the European Drum Corps Association (EDCA), with the intention of replacing DCE.
 On 23 January 2018, the EDCA received approval to continue operations as Drum Corps Europe.

 Prior to the reorganization, DCE operated as a private foundation which limited the ability of participating drum corps to improve the adjudication and competitive attributes of sanctioned events.
 The new structure, as an association, is similar to other governing bodies in the activity, such as Drum Corps Associates (DCA) in the United States.
 Participating corps will have a "direct say" in governance and adjudication.

 In January 2020, DCE announced it would not organize a European Championship due to insufficient corps registrations.
 Other European drum corps associations and presenting partners, including Drum Corps United Kingdom, jointly announced a substitute championship tentatively scheduled for September 2020.
 After a two year delay due to world events, the European Drum Corps Championship was hosted at Stadion Krommedijk in Dordrecht on 26 September 2022.
 The event was organized and presented by the Dutch Music Games.
 The championship included a new Concert Class, which is similar to DCA's Mini-corps Class.

-Participating corps

-Below is a list of competitors at the most recent European Championships (2018).
-The list includes Dutch Music Games (DMG) competing corps.